-That brand of yours doesn’t live within the auspices of your business.
-It lives where it matters most, in the minds and hearts of your customers.
-Branding is what others say about you.
+That brand of yours does not really live within the auspices of your business.
+It lives where it matters most, in the minds (and hearts) of your customers.
+In many ways, it is their brand too.
+This is the key when it comes to using brand as a strategic marketing asset.

 If you’ve not done so, an honest brand audit is highly recommended.
 The results might surprise you.
-Apart from learning about what the market thinks about your brand, the real gold is seeing how closely that perception aligns with yours.Brand-aware marketing builds trust & influences perception.
-Click To Tweet
+Apart from learning about what the market thinks about your brand, the real gold is in how closely that external perception aligns to your own understanding of what is at the core your brand – its DNA, so to speak.

-Brand-aware marketing is not just about influencing how your business is perceived, it’s also about creating the trust required for mutually fruitful relationships to take place.
+Simply knowing what kind of messages, content and imagery will be receptive to your audience (and which ones are not), is an essential first step in crafting go-to-market-stories.
+Brand aware marketing is not just about influencing how your business is perceived, it is also about creating the trust required for mutually fruitful relationships to take place.